 Regular stretching can help you to improve your posture overall, which can boost your confidence.
 Improving your posture can reduce back pain, often caused by your spine being out of alignment.
-When you are feeling good and not in pain, you have the confidence to be yourself and present in the moment.
+When you are feeling good and not in pain, you have the confidence to be yourself and be present at the moment.

 You can also incorporate stretching into power posing, which boosts confidence by allowing yourself to take up space.
 Power posing involves opening yourself up, especially your chest area.
 When we are feeling uncomfortable, we tend to curve inwards, making ourselves smaller and in a defensive position.
-Stand with your legs spread apart, your arms up, and breathe deeply in this position for a few seconds- you’ll notice that you’ll immediately feel better!
+Stand with your legs spread apart, and your arms up, and breathe deeply in this position for a few seconds- you’ll notice that you’ll immediately feel better!

 Focus on your strengths.